 Recruitment: Survival from nestling to recruitment (measured as being alive at the start of the next breeding season) was measured in only males (see data selection above).
 Recruitment probability was modeled using a Bernoulli distribution (fitted with a logit-link function).

 For each trait, the predictor variables of interest were maternal age, and paternal age.
-For EG chicks, this includes two paternal ages (social and genetic).
+For EG chicks, this includes two paternal ages (age of the ‘genetic father’ and of the ‘social father’).
 In order to estimate both EG and WP paternal age effects within the same model, interactions between the binary variable of EG (0 or 1) and social and genetic father age, as well as an interaction between WP (0 or 1) and genetic father age were included in each model.

-Incubation date controlled for in each model, as it can have considerable effects on both early and late life fitness.
+Incubation date was controlled for in each model as a covariate?/quadratic?, as it can have considerable effects on both early and late life fitness.

 In order to address our second aim (Quantify age-related effects that are not due to age per se, but instead are a result of a correlation between lifespan and average offspring fitness), we included the lifespans of the mother and father(s) in all models.